 Sherry is frequently asked to provide insight and context regarding surrogacy law and fertility law for the news media, including CTV, Canada AM, CBC, CBC Radio, ET Canada, Macleans Magazine, The National Post, The Toronto Star, Today’s Parent Magazine, The Walrus, and The Law Times.

-She is a director of IAAC, the Infertility Awareness Association of Canada, a national not for profit advocacy group committed to providing educational material, support and assistance to individuals and couples who are experiencing infertility.
-In August 2014, Sherry was appointed to sit on the Board of Directors of the Canadian Fertility and Andrology Society (CFAS).
+She was a long time director of Fertility Matters Canada (formerly IAAC, the Infertility Awareness Association of Canada), a national not for profit advocacy group committed to providing educational material, support and assistance to individuals and couples who are experiencing infertility.
+In a treasured role, Sherry was appointed to sit on the Board of Directors of the Canadian Fertility and Andrology Society (CFAS), a position she held for 7 years.

-She is pictured here with her poodle Bo, also known as Bobo, Beauregard, Beaurgardless, Bodacious and Bojangles.
+She is pictured here with her poodle Bo, also known as Bobo, Beauregard, Beaurgardless, Bodacious, Bagel Boy and Bojangles.
+Sadly we lost Bo, who was the bestest boy and is still in our hearts.